2010 Northumbria Police manhunt: Background

-Raoul Thomas Moat (17 June 1973 – 10 July 2010) was a panel beater, bouncer, and tree surgeon from Newcastle upon Tyne, Tyne & Wear.
+Raoul Thomas Moat (17 June 1973 – 10 July 2010) was a panel beater, bouncer, and tree surgeon from Newcastle upon Tyne, Tyne and Wear.
 His mother reportedly had bipolar disorder, and he and his half-brother Angus were mostly brought up by their grandmother as their mother spent much time in mental hospitals.
 Prior to the shootings, Moat had attempted to get psychiatric help.

 Between February and July 2010, Moat served an eighteen-week sentence in Durham Prison for assaulting a nine-year-old relative.
 A former bodybuilder, Moat was said to be 6 ft 3 in (1.90 m) tall and approximately 17 st (108 kg or 238 lb), who was prone to "eruptions of anger".
-He had a young daughter with his ex-girlfriend, 22-year-old Samantha Stobbart, and two other children from a previous relationship.
+He had a young daughter with his ex-girlfriend, Samantha Stobbart, who was 22 at the time of the shootings, and two other children from a previous relationship.
 Although Moat had been arrested twelve times resulting in charges for seven separate offences, he only had one previous conviction for common assault.

 Moat apparently held a grudge against the police, whom he blamed for the collapse of his business, claiming that he had "lost everything".
-While in prison, Stobbart lied to him that she had had an affair with a police officer because she was frightened of him.
+While in prison, Stobbart lied to him that her new partner was a police officer because she was frightened of him.
 Moat is known to have posted threats to police and others on social media shortly after being released from prison.
 He made further detailed threats in two subsequent letters and several phone calls to police stating he had no intention of harming the public but would continue to shoot police officers until he was dead.

 Events

 First shootings

 Moat was released from Durham Prison on 1 July and allegedly arrived in the early hours of 3 July 2010 at a house in Birtley where Stobbart and her new partner, 29-year-old karate instructor Chris Brown, were visiting.
 Brown had moved to the area from Windsor, Berkshire, around six months previously.
 According to Moat, he crouched under the open window of the living room for an hour and a half, listening to Stobbart and Brown mocking him.
 At 2:40 am, Brown left the house to confront Moat but was shot at close range with a shotgun, and killed.
 Moat then fired through the living room window while Stobbart's mother was on the phone to the police.
-Stobbart was hit in the arm and abdomen and was taken to hospital to undergo a liver operation and put under armed guard.
+Stobbart was hit in the arm and abdomen and was taken to hospital to undergo liver surgery and put under armed guard.